pravega/pravega-operator/doc/development.md

 ```
 This should clone operator code under `$GOPATH/src/github.com/pravega/pravega-operator`

-Set the following system property to use go modules when the version of go is below 1.13 and the operator code is cloned inside the GOPATH

-`GO111MODULE=on`

 For pulling the dependencies we are using go modules for more details on go modules refer to the link below:-

 https://blog.golang.org/using-go-modules